 Students are encouraged to pursue academic opportunities beyond traditional coursework, through undergraduate research projects or similar programs.
 These experiences allow students to delve more deeply into a particular topic and to learn firsthand what it is actually like to conduct mathematical or statistical research.

-- Keck Undergraduate Research Program: This College program supports year-long student research projects in the sciences.
+- Keck Undergraduate Research Program: This College program supports year-long student research projects in mathematics and the natural sciences.
 Under the guidance of a faculty member, students who apply for the program write a project proposal.
 Those who are accepted into the Keck Program receive funding to do research with faculty members during the summer and follow that research with a year-long independent study or honors study.
-Keck students are required to write a paper on their project and present their results at a conference outside the department.
+Keck students are required to write a paper on their project and to present their results at a conference outside the department.

 Stacey Lion, Department Assistant